 6) Coast using the lay of the land – This does not mean shutting the engine completely off.
 It means if you find yourself going downhill, shift the car into neutral to give your engine a little break.
 By shifting your vehicle into neutral, you’ll still have use of your power steering making it easier to maneuver and handle the vehicle.

 There is no standard in the industry mandating automakers to provide you with a certain amount of mileage before your car runs out of gas.
 The golden rule is once your low-level fuel light illuminates, you have roughly about 40 miles before you’re stranded on the side of the road.

-If you're the type of person that loves to live on the edge by seeing just how far you can push your vehicle to empty.
+If you’re the type of person that loves to live on the edge by seeing just how far you can push your vehicle too empty.
 Try doing this to narrow down your estimate of how far you can drive after your low gas light comes on:

 The reason cars come equipped with a low-fuel light is to let you know you need to stop and add fuel to your tank.
-Many experts say, "once your gauge hits a quarter of a tank, way before the low-fuel light illuminates, you should resist the urge to keep driving and stop to fill up your tank."
+Many experts say, “once the gauge hits a quarter of a tank, way before the low-fuel light illuminates, you should resist the urge to keep driving and stop to fill up your tank.”
 This will keep sludge and other contaminants in the bottom of your tank from being sucked up into the engines fuel system and cause your vehicles fuel line to clog causing you costly mechanical repairs in the future.

 Before visiting a dealership to buy a new car, it’s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
 Otherwise, you won’t know what truly is a good price to pay for any car you’re looking at.